 Each session starts with a warm-up which includes non-strenuous physical and vocal activities and breathing activities, and then moving on to rounds & short songs.
 Longer or more complex songs are introduced gradually, building up the harmony parts until everyone is confident.History

 Our musical director since September 2010 is Caroline Rigby who has been leading community choirs for over ten years.
-She founded and still runs Meeting Voices Community Choir in Chard, and leads a new daytime choir, Harmony 303 – Martock and Ash Community Choir, as well as performing occasionally with ‘Bosom Friends’ a women’s a cappella group.
+She founded Meeting Voices Community Choir in Chard, and leads a daytime choir, Harmony 303 – Martock and Ash Community Choir, as well as performing occasionally with ‘Bosom Friends’ a women’s a cappella group.

 Caroline starts from the belief that most people can sing with encouragement and practice so that choir sessions can be enjoyed both by those with little or no experience and also by those who already sing regularly.
 The choir is run using this Natural Voice approach: you do not need to be able to read music or have sung in choirs before, as all the songs are taught by ear.
 Words and some music (optional!) are provided for some songs.
 The Zimbabwean proverb ‘If you can talk you can sing’ underlies the approach.No auditions!